IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 schema.xml
 ++++++++++

-The :doc:`prerequisites` section explained that Dataverse requires specific Solr schema & config files called ``schema.xml`` & ``solrconfig.xml`` respectively, that can be found in the Dataverse distribution.
-You should have already replaced the default ``example/solr/collection1/conf/schema.xml`` & ``example/solr/collection1/conf/solrconfig.xml`` file that ships with Solr.
+The :doc:`prerequisites` section explained that Dataverse requires specific Solr schema and config files called ``schema.xml`` and ``solrconfig.xml`` respectively, that can be found in the Dataverse distribution.
+You should have already replaced the default ``example/solr/collection1/conf/schema.xml`` and ``example/solr/collection1/conf/solrconfig.xml`` file that ships with Solr.

 jetty.xml
 +++++++++